switz/FrenchPress.sugar/README.markdown

 https://github.com/switz213/FrenchPress.sugar

-Relaunch Espresso, and a new Javascript submenu will be available in your Actions menu .
+Relaunch Espresso, and a new Javascript submenu will be available in your Actions menu.

 ## Development